 After a serious illness like sepsis or septic shock, it takes time for your body to heal and for you to regain your strength.
-The last thing that may be on your mind as you recover might be the idea of eating a healthy diet.
-But eating well after being hospitalized is essential so you can provide your body with the nutrients it needs during this period.
+The last thing that may be on your mind post sepsis might be the idea of eating a healthy diet.
+But it is essential to eat well after a hospital stay.
+This allows you to provide your body with the nutrients it needs during this period.

-Keeping all this in mind, it’s not surprising to learn that the first step in recovery is to help rebuild the muscle strength and mass.
-Part of this is done through exercising, even if it’s only walking around the house at first, and part is through good nutrition choices.
+Keeping all this in mind, it’s not surprising to learn that the first step in recovery post sepsis is to help rebuild the muscle strength and mass.
+Exercise accomplishes part of this, even if it’s only walking around the house at first, and part is through good nutrition choices.
 Unfortunately, especially if the survivor lives alone, eating well may not be at the top of the priority list.
-Survivors may not be able to get out to buy the groceries they need and they may not have the strength to prepare the meals, let alone eat them.
+Survivors may not be able to get out to buy the groceries they need.
+They may not have the strength to prepare the meals, let alone eat them.

 Speaking with a dietitian

-Dieticians are the food experts, so it would be a good idea for anyone who is recovering from a serious illness or who has any dietary issues to consult with a dietician.
+Dieticians are the food experts.
+It would be a good idea for anyone who is recovering from a serious illness or who has any dietary issues to consult with a dietician.
 During the first visit, the dietitian would do an interview, asking what you like to eat, how you get and prepare your food, and the difficulties you may have in consuming a healthy diet.
 You may be asked questions like: